masashitanimura/2.0/pages/userguide/userguide_configlua.md

 						fileChunkTime="18:00:00",
 						]]--
 						enabledEvents=
-						{
+						{	-- common events enabled by default for eventLogger type "file":
 							"inStreamCreated",
 							"outStreamCreated",
-							--removed other list of event for clarity--
-						},
+							-- NOTE: add more events by copying items from the sorted list of VALID EVENTS below },
 					},
 ```